 There are SO dang many options of beginner woodworking projects I can’t possibly name them all, just like you can’t possibly build them all!

-But don’t worry, I’ve narrowed down 11 of the most popular, easy, fun, and practical beginner woodworking projects that just about anyone can do, no matter your skill level.
+But for this page, I’ve narrowed down 11 of the most popular, easy, fun, and practical beginner woodworking projects that just about anyone can do, no matter your skill level.
 I’ve got you covered!

 And when I say easy projects, I mean really basic and requiring no special training or years of experience.
 However, you may see a technique or a method being used in these projects below that you are unfamiliar with.